life00/advent-of-code.go/2023/day2/readme.md

 ## Testing

 To test the program just run `go test -v` while in this directory.
 I have implemented the most essential tests for all functions except for main.
 Please ignore `strconv.Atoi` error messages, those are a part of testing of error handling.

+To benchmark the program run `go test -bench=.`, or if you want to benchmark a specific function `go test -bench=GetMaxColor`.